 Advice for college applicants: Be yourself!
 Own your experiences.

-States: Colorado, Idaho, Montana, North Dakota, South Dakota, Utah, Wyoming
+States: Colorado, Nebraska, North Dakota, South Dakota, Utah, Wyoming

 Hometown: Miami, FL